Study Abroad Programs

 National Student Exchange

 Students may spend one or two semesters at one of ten campuses in Canada, through the National Student Exchange (NSE) program.
 While having the opportunity to learn in a Canadian environment, participants maintain their status as UNH students, pay UNH tuition, and will be able to graduate from UNH on schedule.
 The exchange is open to students from all UNH majors.
 Participants must provide proof of proficiency in French for Francophone campuses in Quebec.
-Interested students should contact Global Education, Conant Hall 310, (603) 862-3485, email national.student.exchange@unh.edu or visit www.unh.edu/nse.
+Interested students should contact UNH Global, Conant Hall 310, (603) 862-3485, email national.student.exchange@unh.edu or visit www.unh.edu/nse.

 Caribbean